adjtomo/adjdocs/readmes/docker_image_install.md

 For the SPECFEM Users Workshop (Oct.
 5-7, 2022)

 - The following instructions are meant to **install** a Docker Image, which contains all the software you will need to participate in the workshop
-- This Docker Image is roughly 5.5 GB, workshop material will take about 2.5 GB.
-Please ensure you have sufficient disk space (10 GB free to be safe)
+- This Docker Image is ~5.5 GB, workshop material ~2.5 GB; please ensure you have sufficient disk space (10 GB free to be safe)
 - Please ensure that you have completed these instructions **before** the workshop, to avoid any delays the day of
 - Please attend Day 0 if you have any trouble with installing Docker, installing the Image, or running the Day 0 notebook